 Crocus Co-op is a member guided co-operative that works on behalf of people with mental health disabilities.
-For the past two years, Territorial has bought lunch for Crocus members on Random Act of Kindness Day – but this year, we’re raising the bar.
+For the past two years, Territorial has bought lunch for Crocus members on Random Act of Kindness Day – but in 2018, we raised the bar.

 The dynamic process was shared daily via social media, which has brought the attention of Saskatoon’s digital and tech community to the issue.
 Crocus Co-op is thrilled with the outcome of our combined efforts.

 At Territorial, we believe in pouring ourselves and our resources into local companies and organizations that make a difference.
-Over the last year, we’ve been very fortunate to work with amazing client partners, such as International Road Dynamics and Curbie, so we’re excited for the opportunity to #payitforward.
+Over the last few, we’ve been very fortunate to work with amazing client partners, such as International Road Dynamics, Saskatoon Sexual Health, and Curbie, so we’re excited for the opportunity to #payitforward.

 We’re making a difference for people dealing with mental health issues.
 Let's talk.